Particular/docs.particular.net/servicecontrol/servicecontrol-instances/distributed-instances.md

 ## Known limitations

 - Splitting into multiple ServiceControl instances is supported only for auditing.
-- Only one ServiceControl instance should have error handling / recoverability enabled (usually the master) unless the multi-region scenario is used.
+- Only one ServiceControl instance, usually master, should have error handling / recoverability enabled unless the multi-region scenario is used.
+- Only one ServiceControl instance, usually master, should be the targets for [plugins](/servicecontrol/plugins/) unless the multi-region scenario is used.
 - Pagination with ServiceInsight may not work as traditional pagination would.
 For example, some pages might be filled unevenly depending on how the load is scattered between the different ServiceControl instances.
 - Data from remote instances that cannot be reached by the master instance will not be included in the results.
 - Multi-instance configuration is a manual setup process and cannot be done via the ServiceControl Management application.